Gage R&R (Repeatability & Reproducibility) - A Guide

 1. Bias: As a gage wears, we begin to see a consistent shift from the true value.
 The measured value will always be higher or lower than the actual value.

-2. Linearity: Sometimes, the difference between measured value and the true value increases (or decreases) over the range of measurements.
-For example, when we measure a 1.000" block, we get an error of .0001" but when we measure a 2.000" block, we get an error of .00045".
-In this case the error increases as the size of the feature being measured increases.
+2. Linearity: Sometimes, the difference between measured value and the true value increases or decreases over the range of measurements.
+For example, when we measure a 1.000" block, we might measure 1.0001 (i.e. an error of .0001") but when we measure a 2.000" block, we might measure 2.00045 (i.e. an error of .00045").
+In this case the error term varies as the size of the feature increases and the measurement system is not satisfactory for measurement.

 3. Stability: Stability is the behavior of a measurement system over time.
 To ensure stability, we monitor environmental parameters such as Temperature and Humidity, and calibrate a gage periodically.